-Lucky bamboo problems occur for a number of reasons; take precautions to prevent and fix any issues that arise while caring for your lucky bamboo.
+Lucky bamboo problems occur for a number of reasons; take precautions to prevent and fix any issues that arise while caring for your plant.
 From algae to the wrong water, learn how to combat the problems which can take hold in your plant through a variety of ways.

 Too Much Light

 Since lucky bamboo is generally grown hydroponically at nurseries and green houses, most people keep their bamboo in a vase of water and pebbles when they bring it home.
-The type of vase your lucky bamboo lives in makes a huge difference as to whether or not it develops an algae problem.
+The type of vase your lucky bamboo lives in makes a big difference in preventing an algae problem.
 Clear vases expose the water in the vase to too much light.
 The light reacts with the algae spores, causing them to bloom or grow.

 Too Little Light

 While too much light can cause algae growth, not enough light can cause your bamboo to fade in color.
 While you need to keep your bamboo is an opaque vase, you also need to ensure it gets plenty of indirect light, meaning it can be near, but not in, a window.

 Algae also thrive in nutrient rich water.
 Phosphates and nitrates are a favorite food source of algae.
 Many plant foods contain both nitrates and phosphates; overfeeding your lucky bamboo could be the cause of your algae problem, in addition to yellowing of the leaves.